m-richards/m-richards.github.io/content/post/geospatial_package_installation.md

 3. **When your environment is working, serialise it.** Don't end up in the situation where you've finally got everything working, you install something else and everything spontaneously combusts.
 (This hasn't happened to me in a long time, but it really sucks when it does, and avoiding it is pretty easy).
-Run `conda activate <envname>` and `conda env export > "<env_name.yml>" to create a YAML encoding dependencies.
-Then commit this!
-Don't make someone else have to rediscover what a working environment looks like. the `--from-history`flag can also be used in`conda env export\` to ignore transitive dependencies, which might be handy in particular if dependencies are different on different platforms.
+Run `conda activate <envname>` and `conda env export > "<env_name.yml>"` to create a YAML encoding dependencies (in the current working directory).
+Then commit this file!
+Don't make someone else have to rediscover what a working environment looks like. the `--from-history` flag can also be used in `conda env export` to ignore transitive dependencies, which might be handy in particular if dependencies are different on different platforms.
 4. **Don't mix pip and conda unless you have to**.
 If you have to (a package isn't available on conda-forge) the recommendation is to only use pip from that point forward.
 The two ways of installing packages work in different ways